saikrishna345/Order-managementsystem/README.md

 * After login is done it will redirect to orders page

-* In orders page you add new orders by click + New Order button and edit orders by Edit button and delete by Delete button
+* In orders page you add new orders by clicking + New Order button and edit orders by Edit button and delete by Delete button

 * Open the side nav bar to logout